This post contains affiliate links.

-Two of the most popular destinations on the continent and both world-class destinations in their own right.
-To give you a bit of background about my experience with the countries, we spent six months in Colombia in the first half of 2017 and spent four months in Peru.
+Colombia and Peru are two of the most popular countries on the continent and both world-class destinations in their own right.
+To give you a bit of background about my experience with the countries, I’ve spent six months in Colombia lived for four more months in Peru.

-However, when people are deciding to visit South America, Colombia vs. Peru is one of the most common comparisons.
+However, when people are deciding to visit South America, Peru vs. Colombia is one of the most common comparisons.
 While I definitely recommend that you visit both if time allows, that just isn’t an option for a lot of people.
 Let’s take a look at which one might be for you.

 If you’re a backpacker on a long-term trip, this one might not matter as much to you as it might for someone on a shorter trip.
 However, tourist attractions are fun for everyone, no matter what type of traveler you are.

 During our time in Colombia, I found that tourist attractions weren’t really that big of a thing.
-Some of the most popular are:
+But, some of the most popular experiences in the country are: